SmithCray/Ed_RubyOnRails/README.md

 ## Introduction to Rails

 Ruby on Rails is a framework built on the MVC(model-view-controller) pattern and is written in a programming language called Ruby.
-The framework as a whole is based on this model-view-controller pattern and comes with a diverse toolkit for both the front and backend development.
+The framework as a whole featuring this model-view-controller pattern comes with a diverse toolkit for both the front and backend development.
 Additional Ruby on Rails or commonly known as “Rails” is available on multiple platforms including Windows, Mac OS, and Linux.